Electricity and heat statistics

 Consumption of electricity per capita in the residential sector

-Electricity consumption per capita in the residential sector in the EU-28 in 2014 was 1.5 MWh per capita (1 549 kWh).
-The range of electricity consumption per capita in the residential sector in the EU Member States in 2014 varied widely, from consumptions below 1 MWh per capita in Romania, Poland, Lithuania, Latvia and Slovakia, to consumptions of over 3 MWh per capita in Finland and Sweden (Figure 6).
+Electricity consumption per capita in the residential sector in the EU-28 in 2015 was 1.6 MWh per capita (1 564 kWh).
+The range of electricity consumption per capita in the residential sector in the EU Member States in 2015 varied widely, from consumptions below 1 MWh per capita in Romania, Poland, Latvia, Lithuania and Slovakia, to consumptions of over 3 MWh per capita in Finland and Sweden (Figure 6).

-Looking on electricity consumption per capita in the residential sector in non-EU countries, an even wider range is observed: from 466 kWh in Moldova to 7 268 kWh in Norway.
+Looking on electricity consumption per capita in the residential sector in non-EU countries, an even wider range is observed: from 0.5 MWh in Moldova to 7.2 MWh in Norway.
 The range is affected by the choice of energy used for space heating, the climate conditions in countries as well as the level of economic development of countries.

 Consumption of electricity per unit of GDP

-The EU Member States with the lowest electricity consumption per unit of GDP in 2014 were Romania, Ireland, Luxembourg and Lithuania.
+The EU Member States with the lowest electricity consumption per unit of GDP in 2015 were Ireland, Romania, Luxembourg and Denmark.
 The highest rates of electricity consumption per unit of GDP were registered in Finland, Sweden and Bulgaria.
-Figure 7 shows also data for non-EU countries (limited to countries where GDP in Purchasing Power Standards is available).
+Figure 7 shows also data for non-EU countries with lowest in Turkey and highest in Iceland (limited to countries where GDP in Purchasing Power Standards is available).

 Data sources and availability

 Data on energy are submitted on the basis of an internationally agreed methodology in joint annual energy questionnaires (Eurostat - OECD/IEA - UNECE).
 Data are available for all EU-28 Member States and the methodology is harmonised for all reporting countries.
 Consequently, data comparability across countries is very high.